 Colorful lolly cakes look like fun.
 And why not when you consider ingredients like New Zealand candy, marshmallows, crushed biscuits, butter and condensed milk?

 Though we may only be able to eat a bite or two, lolly cakes are on our agenda when we visit New Zealand.
 Worst case scenario, they will make a festive Instagram photo.

 Local food often makes great souvenirs and gifts to take back home after a food travel adventure.
-When we depart New Zealand, we will probably leave with a jar or two of manuka honey in our bags.
+When we depart New Zealand, we will probably leave with a jar or two of manuka honey as edible New Zealand souvenirs.

 Made from manuka trees, this honey is supposed to be heavier and more pungent than typical honey.
 Since we’ve been known to refer to honey as money, this sweet New Zealand food product is right up our alley.
 Maybe we’ll buy extra jars for friends and family if we’re feeling generous and have room in our bags.

-Sure, we’ve drunk Sauvignon Blanc wine in France and South Africa, but we haven’t yet tried the white wine varietal in New Zealand.
-We’ve drunk New Zealand wine in the US, but, in our experience, the best wine is always kept in the country of origin.
+Sure, we’ve imbibed Sauvignon Blanc wine in France and South Africa, but we haven’t yet tried the white wine varietal in New Zealand.
+We’ve also imbibed New Zealand wine in the US, but, in our experience, the best wine is always kept in the country of origin.

 When we finally drink Sav Blanc while visiting New Zealand’s South Island, maybe we’ll pair it with green-lipped mussels or pavlova.
 Then again, we may just enjoy a bottle while watching the sun set.
 Since New Zealand is reputed to be one of the most beautiful countries in the world, the combination of great wine and a stunning sunset may be the best pairing possible.